Karmina Constantino: Early life and career

-Constantino is the granddaughter of nationalist and historian Renato Constantino, niece of activist and musician Karina Constantino David, daughter of nationalist activist RC Constantino, and cousin of fellow journalist Kara David.
+Constantino is the granddaughter of nationalist and historian Renato Constantino, niece of activist and musician Karina Constantino David, daughter of nationalist activist Renato "RC" Constantino Jr., and cousin of fellow journalist Kara David.

 Constantino studied film at the University of the Philippines Diliman, but after graduation applied for a post at the now-defunct Sky News instead of a film outfit in Makati, the news outlet being just five minutes away from her family's house.
 At Sky News she opted for the production assistant's job instead of the reporter's job that was offered to her by then-Sky Cable head David Celdran.
 Within a year at the news outlet she was already writing and producing special reports, retaining this job until the media outlet's merger with Sarimanok News Network that created ANC.
 During an ANC news anchor's sick leave, Constantino was offered to chair the anchor's post as temporary replacement.